katie-hughes/sudoku/README.md

 **BruteForce**: Systematically try filling in numbers until the solution is found.
 Starting from the top left of the board, it attempts to place numbers starting from 1 until one is found that meets sudoku rules.
 It will continue placing numbers until reaching a square in which no numbers fit.
 If this is the case, go back to the last square updated, increment it by 1, and try again.
 This is guaranteed to find a solution as long as the input is a valid sudoku.

+**Draw**: Interactive board implementation using pygame.
+All updates to the interactive board need to be done using this class.
+This class includes a unique way of inputting a board by entering the numbers interactively, as well as a way to specify the size of the board if that is not inputted.

 ## some fun puzzles to try: